Lavo Kingdom: Tambralinga, Angkor and Pagan incursions: 10th–11th c.

-To the north, Suphannabhum prince Thamikaraj enthroned the King of Haripuñjaya.
-He, with the assistance of Suphannabhum, marched to the south and successfully took over Lavo in 1052; his younger brother Chandrachota was appointed Lavo king.
+To the north the Suphannabhum prince Thamikaraj was enthroned king of Haripuñjaya and, with Suphannabhum's help, marched south and took Lavo in 1052; his younger brother Chandrachota was appointed Lavo king.

-Only six years after Chandrachota acceded to the throne, Lavo faced another challenge in 1058 when P{agan led by Anawrahta invaded the Menam Valley and aimed to annex Lavo, to avoid the second devastation Chandrachota instead established royal relations with Pagan by having his queen consort's older sister married to the king of Pagan.
-Two polities then became allies.
+Six years after Chandrachota's accession, in 1058, Anawrahta of Pagan invaded the Menam valley intending to annex Lavo.
+Chandrachota avoided a second devastation by marrying his queen's elder sister to the Pagan king, and the two became allies.
+The Burmese Hmannan Yazawin is read differently, as having Lavo submit in the course of the same campaign.
 Chandrachota's son, Narai I, became his successor who then moved Lavo capital to Ayodhya in the 1080s.
 During Narai's reign, Lavo experienced another invasion by Pagan in 1087 but the conflict ended with the negotiation.
 Narai died with no heir in 1087.
 This caused a 2-year Ayodhya civil war among the nobles, in which Phra Chao Luang won.